Are You Struggling With Scorpion Control In Phoenix?

 Don't Accidentally Attract Scorpions

 Scorpions are mainly desert-dwelling arachnids and prefer the arid climate of Arizona.
 However, they do require and seek out water.
-Eliminating damp and moist areas around your home and yard will make your property less attractive.
+Eliminating damp and moist areas around your home and yard will make your property less attractive to scorpions.
 Places like an overwatered garden or a leaky faucet can be magnets for a thirsty scorpion.

 Reducing potential hiding places can also be beneficial in the prevention of scorpions.
 They will seek shelter in piles of debris, overgrown bushes, potted plants, and stacks of firewood.
 Check any items that may be left outside prior to bringing them back into the house, such as shoes or boots placed by the front door.